 The Arts & Health Award is one of the categories of the Health & Wellbeing Awards.
 It provides an opportunity for organisations to gain recognition for work that has furthered the contribution of the creative arts to wellbeing and health.

-The Health & Wellbeing Awards 2018 is now open for entries - deadline is 20 April 2018.
+The Health & Wellbeing Awards 2018 is now closed for entries.

 In association with Canterbury Christ Church University